 Not long ago I sat in a pastoral council meeting at my parish church.
 We were discussing the form of Mass, use of music, etc., and I heard an older gentleman, a servant of the church, a good man and Catholic, exclaim that he loved the liturgical changes brought on by the spirit of Vatican II, and thought they were one of the best things that ever happened to the Church.
 His words gave me pause.

 I have become increasingly interested in the more solemn Traditional Latin Mass, something very new to me, which many see as harkening back to a pre-council time.
-Consequently I tend to dislike what I perceive as the terrible music and bad art so common (I assume, from what I hear and read) in contemporary worship services today — all brought on by Vatican II according to popular legend (assuming that legends can also be true).
+Consequently I tend to dislike what I perceive as the terrible music and bad art so common (I assume it’s common, from what I hear and read) in contemporary worship services today — all brought on by Vatican II according to popular legend (assuming that legends can also be true).
 But then I had to step back a bit and think about it.
 Am I right in my opinions?
 Perhaps yes, but perhaps no.

-I don’t think it was that obvious, at least to a certain generation at a certain time and place.
+The fact was it wasn’t all that obvious, at least to a certain generation at a certain time and place.

 Of the many shifts of the 1960’s, one was towards a kind of youth leadership.
 That is, youth began proclaiming its divergence from older generations, and grabbed the reigns of its own destiny.
 This shift was, perhaps, nothing terribly new, but interestingly the older generations embraced the change, often declaring their own generation had lost its way and only the youth have the answers.
 We must listen to the youth was a common attitude for many of the “lost” older generation.
 Some telling slogans appeared in popular culture: “I hope I die before I get old” was a line from the band The Who in their anthem My Generation.
 “Don’t trust anyone over thirty” was a phrase coined by Jack Weinberg in the heady days of the Free Speech Movement.
 This shift also precipitated a revolutionary spirit, leading to many protests and the belief that the youth could really change the world if they just let love reign.
 In Protestantism there was the Jesus Movement, a kind of hippie Christianity that had profound ripple effects throughout Protestantism, and also Catholicism (as many Catholics became fascinated with the more emotive forms of Protestant spirituality in light of the perceived deadness in their own).
 In fact, it became a sweeping movement of sorts, and many, many people were caught up in it — not unlike being caught up in the spirit.
 This time, though, it was the spirit of the age.
 And who owns that spirit?

-Folk music and then rock music were powerful cultural expressions of the spirit of that age, and continue so today.
+Folk music and then rock music were powerful cultural expressions of the 1960’s zeitgeist, and they continue to today.

 But this shift in the zeitgeist of 20th century Christianity also had humble, simple, and personable expressions.
-Expressions that, I believe, constituted a kind of healthy “reformation” within the Church — often drawing people into a closer, more intimate relationship with Jesus Christ.
+Expressions that, I believe, constituted a kind of healthy “reformation” within the Church — often drawing people into a closer, more intimate relationship with Jesus Christ and each other.

-Consider how one (maybe you) feels after having gone to a deeply emotional and moving (perhaps even Christian) rock concert, with its powerful music and light show, and the next morning you go to church and it seems so blah.
+Consider how one (maybe you) feels after having gone to a deeply emotional and moving (perhaps even Christian) rock concert, with its powerful music, smoke machine, and light show, and then the next morning you go to church and it seems so blah.
 Couldn’t you argue that you were “closer to God” at the concert?
 At least you felt that way, right?
 The same feeling would have been common in the 1960’s with its folk music, which seemed so much more authentic than dusty old hymns.
 I understand this.
 Bob Dylan was a prophet.
-“The Times They Are A-Changin'” is a better homily than is mostly ever preached by any priest.
+“The Times They Are A-Changin'” seems a better homily than is often preached by many a priest.
 Peter, Paul and Mary sang truth.
 “If I Had A Hammer” is a more viscerally powerful sermon than most any Baptist preacher can muster.
 A young adult looking for such a connection at church just might welcome a couple of guitars and some bongo drums in the service of a passionately sung worship ballad in four-four.
-I have been that young adult and, if I am honest, I still am to some degree.
+I was that young adult.
+I still have those proclivities to some degree.